Global University (Missouri)

-Global University is an online Christian university based in Springfield, Missouri founded in 2000 by a merger of the former ICI University and Berean University.
+Global University is a web-based correspondence Christian university based in Springfield, Missouri, founded in 2000 by a merger of the former ICI University and Berean University.
 It is affiliated with the Assemblies of God, and is accredited by the Higher Learning Commission.

 Global University offers distance education in the Pentecostal tradition.
 Its three main languages of instruction are English, Spanish and French for undergraduate programs.
 Four schools comprise Global University: School for Evangelism and Discipleship, Berean School of the Bible, Undergraduate School of Bible and Theology and Graduate School of Theology.

 Berean School of the Bible

 Berean School of the Bible offers continuing education units in the following programs: